dustinth/react-native-popup-stub/README.md

 // duration of mask animation (if enabled)
 maskDuration: 100,
 // enable clicking mask to close or not,
+// default false to avoid unintended closing.
-// （can always be closed on android back）.
+// (But will always be closed on android back key).
 autoClose: false,
 // when locked, it will stop all clicks, like loading
 lock: false,